Lagrange-Labs/lsc-client-cli/README.md

 ## Running a Lagrange Client Node

-The below commands will allow a developer to run a node and attest to the state of `Optimism` and `Base` chains.
+The below commands will allow a developer to run a node and attest to the state of `Optimism`, `Arbitrum`, and `Base` chains.
 We are operating on two networks:

   - Holesky Testnet
   - Mainnet